Margaret M. McGowan: Research

-Later life
+Later life and death

 McGowan was appointed Commander of the Most Excellent Order of the British Empire (CBE) in the 1998 New Year Honours.
 In 2020, she was made a Chevalier de l'Ordre des Arts et Lettres.

-McGowan died on 16 March 2022 at a hospital in Brighton.
-She was 90, and suffered from bladder cancer prior to her death.
+McGowan died at a hospital in Brighton, on 16 March 2022, aged 90.
+She suffered from bladder cancer prior to her death.